County Jail

 Phone Call Charges

-The commissary services in Wyoming jails play an important role in allowing inmates to acquire personal items, snacks, and essential supplies that are not provided by the facility.
-By utilizing funds from their accounts, inmates can enhance their comfort and overall well-being during their time in custody.
+The inmate commissary services in Frederick offer essential support for those incarcerated, allowing them to acquire personal items, snacks, and other supplies that may not be provided by the facility.
+Using funds from their personal accounts, inmates can purchase various items that contribute to their comfort and overall well-being during their time in custody.

 • Chips